ActuallyFro/Scan-Redact-OCR/README.md

 1. **Follow the prompts:**
    - Enter the 10-digit WID (student number)
-   - Select Form Type (2 or 3)
+   - Select Form Type:
+     - 0 (Skip/None) for Memo documents with no redaction
-   - Choose duplex scanning if available
+     - 2 or 3 for standard forms with redaction   - Choose duplex scanning if available
    - Specify how many forms to scan
    - Follow scanning instructions for each form